Aardman/AnimatorChromaFilter/README.md

 The example folder contains a simple app that will display the camera preview with chromakey filtering enabled to show a demo background image where the chromakey colour is present in the input images.

+## Installation tips

+The following procedure may be useful when issues occur in compiling a Flutter app that has this plugin as a dependency.

+	rm -rf Pods
+	rm -rf Podfile.lock
+	rm -rf ~/pub-cache/git/AnimatorChromaFilter-*

+	This will remove the code downloaded from the repo for the plugin.

+	flutter clean
+	flutter pub get

+	Following this step the cache will contain  ~/pub-cache/git/AnimatorChromaFilter-XXX  where  XXX is a generated Id has the entire repo within it.
+Examining the animatorfilter.podspec file in the /ios directory will show the current version number of the pod.
+	This version number should be echoed to the terminal when pod install is run.

+	At this point the files required to build the plugin are available and can be installed with

+	pod install

+	It should not be necessary to perform pod repo update or pod update as this will not affect the pod downloaded from GitHub.
+It could be relevant for downloading other pod dependencies if problems occur.

 ## Example Application

 The example app features a demonstration of the filter plugin, in a real app this will be provided by the hosting application.